adem-dugalic/IUS-registration-system/README.md

 To start first run
-yarn or npm install,
+"yarn" or "npm install",
 to install all the packages.

 After the installation
-    run yarn dev or npm dev
+    run "yarn dev" or "npm dev"